 Present a Story:

 One of our biggest biases is that facts are always superior to emotions, that facts are more reliable and rational.
 Studies, however, have shown that emotion trumps facts when it comes to our ability to recall.
 Crafting a story which can capture the imagination of the learner is a great technique to spice up and insert emotion into your courses.

 Learning is an active pursuit.
 Ineffective eLearning courses let the learner sit passively, almost encouraging the learner to check out.
 Provide a learning experience that promotes openness, thought and discussion.
 Using an active voice rather than the passive voice it’s a good start, but not enough.
 You can go further by including activities that will make them think and analyze.

 Active buttons in the course to poll learners on their understanding;

 Student discussion in blogs or communities;

 Or email to extend the learning past the course parameters.

 When text fails to get your point across, use other formats such as charts and diagrams, videos, system simulations, infographics, powerful images, etc.

 Include links to relevant information:

-Part of the value of using eLearning is to provide the learner more interactive means.
-Hyperlinks for example, are a great way to add interactivity to your courses; mainly because they allow learners to click on your screen and jump directly to any additional content they need (a different part of the course, a web page or a document).
+Hyperlinks are a great (and simple) way to add interactivity to your courses; mainly because they allow learners to click on your screen and jump directly to any additional content they need (a different part of the course, a web page or a document).
 Hint: Only link to specific pages that are really necessary for the learner to read.